-This manual attempts to provide all of the information necessary for the safe and proper installation, operation and maintenance of Presto Lifts Inc. battery operated, Power Stak.
+This manual attempts to provide all of the information necessary for the safe and proper installation, operation and maintenance of Presto battery operated, Counter Balance Stacker.
 It is important that all personnel involved with the installation, maintenance or operator of the stacker read this manual.
 Additional manuals are available upon request or at www.PrestoLifts.com.
-Each Presto stacker is equipped with nameplate, serial number and model identifications.
-Please refer to these numbers when ordering parts or requesting further information.
+Each Presto stacker is equipped with nameplate, serial number and model identifications lease refer to these numbers when ordering parts or requesting further information.
 The Presto stackers are designed for lifting, lowering and positioning a wide variety of loads.
 WHERE UNIQUE SITUATIONS ARISE, WHICH ARE NOT COVERED IN THIS MANUAL, CALL PRESTO LIFTS FOR FURTHER INSTRUCTIONS.

 The battery operated stackers are designed for in-plant/non-hazardous locations only.
-They can be used in a 8' or larger aisle.
 These units are not for personnel lifting.